-The limitations on the amount of notes that can be redeemed early in a single calendar quarter described under "- Redemption or Repurchase Prior to Stated Maturity" below do not affect your rescission rights.
+The limitations on the amount of notes that can be redeemed early in a single calendar quarter described under "- Redemption or

 Right to Reject Subscriptions.
 We may reject any subscription for notes in its sole discretion.
 If a subscription for notes is rejected, we will promptly return any funds sent with that subscription, without interest.